hillalee/s3-lister/README.md

 ### 2. Manage Github Secrets

 In order to login to AWS services, you need to insert your credentials as secrets.
 You can read about github secrets [here](https://docs.github.com/en/actions/how-tos/security-for-github-actions/security-guides/using-secrets-in-github-actions).
+You can view your credentials running ```cat ~/.aws/credentials``` (on a linux machine).
 You can either update them in the github website, or through using the GitHub CLI tool (`gh`):
 #### Steps:

 1. **Install GitHub CLI** (if you haven't yet):